 🇬🇧 UK skilled worker visa

-At Student Ports, we provide dedicated support throughout the visa application process.
-Our expert team will help you find job opportunities with licensed employers and guide you step-by-step through the paperwork.
+At Student Ports, we provide expert support throughout the Skilled Worker Visa UK application process.
+We will help you find jobs with licensed sponsors, understand the Skilled Worker Visa UK eligibility criteria, and navigate the Skilled Worker Visa minimum salary rules.
 We aim to make the application process smooth and stress-free, so you can focus on starting your career in the UK.

 The Skilled Worker visa allows non-UK nationals to work in the UK for an approved sponsor in an eligible skilled role.

-Failure to meet the requirements can result in visa refusal, meaning the loss of the application fee and the individual’s inability to work in the UK.
+Failure to meet the requirements, such as the Skilled Worker Visa minimum salary, can lead to visa refusal, resulting in the loss of the Skilled Worker Visa application fee and the inability to work in the UK.

-The Skilled Worker visa, which replaced the Tier 2 (General) visa, is now the primary work visa for individuals from overseas.
-It enables UK employers to sponsor skilled non-UK nationals to work in specific roles.
+The Skilled Worker Visa UK, which replaced the Tier 2 (General) visa, enables UK employers to sponsor skilled workers in roles listed under the Skilled Worker Visa eligible occupations and codes.

 Skilled Worker Visa Requirements